 Upload Sample Descriptions

 Sample descriptions give the flow module information about how to interpret a group of FCS files using keywords.
 The flow module uses a sample type named "Samples" which you must first define and structure correctly.
-Download this file to use:
+Download these two files to use:

 - Click Upload Samples (under Manage in the Flow Summary web part).